soulhotel/FirefoxCSS-userChrome-Window-Controls/README.md

-## This Repository serves as a resource file for the FirefoxCSS community.
+###### :accessibility: This Repository serves as a resource file for Firefox userChrome themers.

+### <ins>The Premise</ins>

-The premise of this repository, is a solution - for theme creators who attempt to create one-line navigation-bar themes.
+A pre-configured solution - for theme creators who attempt to create one-line navigation-bar themes.
 These themes typically remove the titlebar, thus losing access to Window Control Buttons.
 We can solve this through the use of a management file; With additional compatibility for linux and mac users.

 ### <ins>return-window-controls.css</ins>